lupyuen/lupyuen.github.io/src/tftp2.md

 _Won't the extra Data Packet confuse the TFTP Client?_

-That's perfectly OK because the __TFTP Block Number__ (sequence number) is encoded inside the Data Packet.
+That's perfectly OK because the __TFTP Block Number__ (sequence number) is encoded inside the UDP Data Packet.

 The TFTP Client (like __`curl`__) will do the right thing and drop the __Duplicate Data Packets__...